Les Avariés: Controversy

+Theatre historian Gerald Bordman has stated that Damaged Goods "unquestionably was one of the most powerful and most controversial dramas of its era".
 The play's frank discussion of syphilis was shocking in its time, as sexually transmitted disease was considered a taboo topic.
-For example, the New York Times in its (positive) review of the 1913 Broadway production periphrastically referred to the play's subject matter as a "rare blood disease" and "a subject which hitherto has practically been confined to medical publications".
+For example, the New York Times in its (positive) review of the 1913 Broadway production euphemistically referred to the play's subject matter as a "rare blood disease" and "a subject which hitherto has practically been confined to medical publications".
 One of the few earlier plays to mention sexually transmitted disease was Henrik Ibsen's Ghosts (1881), which was similarly controversial, though Damaged Goods was the first play staged in the United States to use the word "syphilis".
-The American production of Damaged Goods mitigated the potentially controversial effect of its subject matter by its association with the respectable journal Medical Review of Reviews.
+The American production of Damaged Goods mitigated the potentially controversial effect of its subject matter by its association with the respectable journal Medical Review of Reviews, as well as gaining the approval of John D. Rockefeller and the mayor of New York.
 In a feature story, the New York Times described the play as having "the approval of many of our leading men and women".

 Film adaptations

 Damaged Goods was the subject of a number of film adaptations.
 The first, Damaged Goods (1914), was an American silent film in which Richard Bennett reprised the role of George Dupont which he played in the US stage production.
 It has been credited with sparking a fad of sensational "sexual hygiene" films (sometimes colloquially referred to as "clap operas"), which were seen as precursors to the exploitation film genre.

 A Victim of Sin (advertised as A Victim of Sin OR Damaged Goods, produced in 1913, had a plot which closely mirrored Brieux's play and was widely regarded as an unauthorized adaptation.

 A British silent film adaptation was released in 1919.

-Damaged Lives was a 1933 Canadian/American exploitation film based on the play.
+Damaged Lives, a 1933 Canadian/American exploitation film, and The Seventh Commandment, a 1932 American exploitation film, were both described by film historian Eric Schaefer as "knockoffs" of Damaged Goods.

-Damaged Goods (1937) was an American picture released in 1937 based on Upton Sinclair's novelization of the play, but modernized and set in the United States.
+Damaged Goods (1937) was an American picture released in 1937 based on Upton Sinclair's novelization of the play.